Homemade Laundry Detergent Cleaning Power

 - BLUING has been around forever.
 Most white garments come from the store with BLUING in that eventually wears off.
 This bluing DYE counteracts the natural yellow cast.
 If you want that brilliant white back, you need to BLUE it periodically with THIS or use a combination commercial product that has that effect.

 - Another option is FLUORESCING, often tagged as “optical brighteners.”
-This is in Zote soap.
+This is in Zote Laundry Soap.
 These chemicals activate in light.
 So if you soak something in Zote (or any other product with brighteners) and put it in the sun….it gets REALLY bright.

 10. If you really think it’s not getting clean try using T.A.C.T.